Are you missing key opportunities to coach your team members?

 - Let the employee know that you’re both working toward the same goal of helping them reach their potential

-- After the feedback ask the employee what support they need from you to respond to the coaching you gave them
+- After you’ve shared your feedback ask the employee what support they need from you to follow through on the coaching your provided

 - “What did you do well?
 What strengths did you use to achieve that?”

-- “What were things you could have done better?
+- “What could you have done better?
 What strengths can you use to achieve that?”